michaelmsonne/michaelmsonne/README.md

 - Security Specialist @ Region Hovedstaden in Denmark
 - Helped customers all over the world to accelerate their digital transformation leveraging Microsoft Azure/Cloud services
 - 6+ years as an IT pro
+-
+## 🔐 Security

+Code signing

+Most of my PowerShell (.ps1) and programs (.exe) files are signed with my code signing certificate.
+This way you can run it, if you require scripts to be signed.
+Of course you can also choose to sign it with your own internal code signing certificate.

 ## 👉🏻 Get in touch
 Do you want to get in touch?
 Feel free connect on my socials! 👍🏻🤝